Frankninetytwo/tower-of-fanoi/README.md

-# tower-of-hanoi
+# tower-of-fanoi
-first JavaScript project to apply the learned basics
+a variation of the tower of hanoi and without move count optimization